-- 4.16 This merit criterion assesses whether the Applicant and any Project partners have the financial capacity and level of commitment required to deliver the Project successfully. - 4.17 Applicants may apply for any amount of Project funding within the scope of the Round 5 funding parameters: - a.
-The expected minimum ARENA Grant to a Project is \$400,000. - b.
-The expected maximum ARENA Grant to a Project is \$4 million. - c.
-Projects should at least match the ARENA Grant on a 1:1 basis, with a combination of cash and In-Kind Contributions. - 4.18 ARENA, may, at its discretion consider proposals above or below the minimum and maximum funding amounts specified above up to a total ARENA contribution of \$5 million; however any proposal that exceeds \$4 million will need to demonstrate exceptional merit. - 4.19 ARENA is seeking to fund Projects that offer high value for the ARENA funding contribution compared to the total Project cost.
-Applicants should be aware that: - a. proposals that seek lower proportions of ARENA funding compared to proposals that seek higher proportions of ARENA funding may be considered to be of higher merit; - ARENA expects that Applicants with proposals closer to commercialisation, that is with a higher TRL, will make a larger financial contribution compared with proposals that are in the earlier stages of development; - c. proposals that include a higher cash contribution from the Applicant and its project partners may be considered of higher merit; - d. proposals which include a higher financial contribution, either cash or in-kind or both, from industry partners may be considered of higher merit; and - e. while financial contributions to proposals from state and territory governments are welcome, proposals that have a higher proportion of funding from government sources may be considered of lower merit. - 4.20 ARENA will also assess whether the amount of ARENA funding sought and the total cost of the Project is appropriate: - a. for the stage of research and development of the Renewable Energy Technology; and - b. for the extent to which the Applicant or other partners are providing funding or In-Kind Contributions for the Project. - 4.21 While there is no separate ARENA funding stream supporting postgraduate research, funding for postgraduate research will be supported as part of a Project.
-Projects in which postgraduate research comprises the majority component of funding requested may be considered of lower merit. - 4.22 Applicants should refer to the Eligible Expenditure Guide at Appendix B for information on what the ARENA funding may and may not be used for. - 4.23 Ineligible expenditure cannot be included in total budget costs in this Round of the Program.
+- 4.16 This merit criterion assesses whether the Applicant and any Project Partners have the financial capacity and level of commitment required to deliver the Project successfully. - 4.17 Applicants may apply for any amount of Project funding within the scope of the Funding Announcement for the Round.
+The maximum ARENA Grant to any individual Project cannot exceed \$15 million for any Funding Round. - 4.18 ARENA is seeking to fund Projects that offer high value for the ARENA funding contribution compared to the total Project cost.
+Applicants should be aware that: - a.
+Proposals that seek lower proportions of ARENA funding compared to Proposals that seek higher proportions of ARENA funding may be considered to be of higher merit. - b.
+ARENA expects that Applicants with Proposals closer to commercialisation, that is with a higher TRL, will make a larger financial contribution compared with Proposals that are in the earlier stages of development. - c.
+Proposals that include a higher cash contribution from the Applicant and its Project Partners may be considered of higher merit. - d.
+Proposals which include a higher financial contribution, either cash or in-kind or both, from industry partners may be considered of higher merit. - e.
+While financial contributions to Proposals from state and territory governments are welcome, Proposals that have a higher proportion of funding from government sources may be considered of lower merit. - 4.19 ARENA will also assess whether the amount of ARENA funding sought and the total cost of the Project is appropriate: - a. for the stage of R&D of the Priority Technology; and - b. for the extent to which the Applicant or other partners are providing funding or In-Kind Contributions for the Project. - 4.20 While there is no separate ARENA funding stream supporting postgraduate research, funding for postgraduate research will be supported as part of a Project.
+Projects in which postgraduate research comprises the majority component of funding requested may be considered of lower merit. - 4.21 Applicants should refer to the Eligible Expenditure Guide at Appendix B for information on what the ARENA funding may and may not be used for.